mneumann/errno-dragonfly-rs/README.md

 # errno-dragonfly-rs

-Exposing errno functionality to stable Rust on DragonFlyBSD
+Exposing `errno` functionality to stable Rust on DragonFly BSD.